JumpyLionnn/RetroMMO-desktop/README.md

 * Hide sidebar and overlays when pinned.
 * Always show the game cursor in every element.
 * Extra security for integrations.
-* A basic chat censoring
+* A basic chat censoring.
-* ping sound effect
+* ping sound effect.
+* jump to the bottom of the chat when scrolling.

 ## Downloading the repository